 Wright caught three of five targets for 23 yards in Sunday's 16-8 win over the Cowboys.

 Wright featured on just under half of Carolina's offensive snaps, ranking third behind Devin Funchess and Torrey Smith among the team's receivers.
 That supported the notion that he'd begin the season ahead of rookie first-rounder D.J.
 Moore, but the fact Wright tied Funchess to lead the group in both catches and targets was somewhat surprising.
 Sure, his totals were modest, but Wright's familiarity with coordinator Norv Turner's scheme seems to be benefitting him early on.

 Wright caught his lone target for 28 yards in Thursday's 28-23 win over the Bills in the preseason opener.

-Wright is signing a two-year contract with the Panthers, Ian Rapoport of NFL Network reports.
+Wright is signing a two-year contract with the Panthers, including a $2 million signing bonus, Ian Rapoport of NFL Network reports.

 Wright was released by the Vikings on Friday.

 The move isn't overly surprising as Wright has seen a heavily reduced role the past two seasons, notching only 29 receptions for 265 yards and three touchdowns in 24 games.
 However, the 28-year-old played a more significant role for the Vikings in their two postseason games, which could spark some additional interest in free agency.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|